-Upon graduation, students will be given a copy of their records.
+Upon graduation, students will be given a copy of their permanent records.
 These records should be maintained indefinitely by the student.

 The following records will be maintained by the school for five years:

-- 1. Academic Progress report, grades and transcript - 2.
+- 1. Academic Progress report, grades, didactic quizzes and exams, lab evaluations forms, clinical evaluation forms, clinical competency evaluation forms, an approved clinical application and curriculum completion statement (if applicable) and transcript - 2.
 Financial records and Placement data - 3.
 The Enrollment Agreement and a copy of the graduation certificate - 4.
-Record of meetings, appeals, disciplinary actions and dismissals
+Admission documents (if applicable) - 5.
+Record of meetings, advisement, counseling, appeals, disciplinary actions and dismissals